 - Perform the operations Create, Read, Update, and Delete on those tables and views.

 Map Tables or Views to Entities in an Extension Module

-After configuring a database connection in Service Center, you must use Integration Studio to create an extension that maps the tables or views in the external database to OutSystems entities:
+After configuring a database connection in Service Center, use Integration Studio to create an extension that maps the tables or views in the external database to OutSystems entities:

-Create a new extension, right-click the Entities folder in the tree and select Connect to External Table or View...;
+Right-click the Entities folder in the Extension Tree and select Connect to External Table or View....

 Follow the steps of the wizard.